colleowino/colleowino.github.io/_posts/2015-05-13-css-pesticide.md

 We all browse the web once in a while.
 I won’t ask you to tell your neighbor which websites you visit regularly but I would love to hear you explain to him/her how you think it works in “your own words”.

-let me give you my version of how it goes down and then at the end, you can judge for yourself if what wrote down fits into your mental model.
+Let me give you my version of how it goes down and then at the end, you can judge for yourself if what wrote down fits into your mental model.
 Either way, the web works and we hope to keep it that way.

 When you type in the address eg <a title="http://pesticide.io" href="http://pesticide.io">http://pesticide.io </a>and click enter, the browser creates a request which is then sent to the server.
 The server will interpret the request and return a response in a format that the browser understands &#8212; usually HTML along with its associated CSS and optionally Javascript files.